Israeli strikes across Gaza kill more than 400 Palestinians and shatter ceasefire with Hamas

 The strikes came as Netanyahu comes under mounting domestic pressure, with mass protests planned over his handling of the hostage crisis and his decision to fire the head of Israel's internal security agency.
 His latest testimony in a long-running corruption trial was canceled after the strikes.

-The strikes appeared to give Netanyahu a political boost, and a far-right party that had bolted the government over the ceasefire announced Tuesday it was rejoining.
+The strikes appeared to give Netanyahu a political boost, with a far-right party that had bolted the government over the ceasefire announcing Tuesday that it was rejoining.

 The main group representing families of the captives accused the government of backing out of the ceasefire, saying it “chose to give up on the hostages.”